nekomata-mottsii/aboutme/anime.md

-last update: <br/> Fri, Aug 29 2025 at 03:48 PM <sub>GMT+3<ruby>
+last update: <br/> Fri, Aug 29 2025 at 04:20 PM <sub>GMT+3<ruby>

 <h3> intro </h3>
-this is an overview of my anime watchtime and favorite animes and characters (anime and games).
+this is an overview of my anime watchtime and favorite animes and my favorite vtubers and anime/game characters).
 Also there's my watchlist in the end.
 <hr/>

 estimated watchtime: 51.7 days (1.7 months)